Light1c3/MyLifeinDays/README.md

 You'll need to get Node.Js & NPM before you can start working with this project.
 I would also recommened nvm, for easier npm version control.
 You can get nvm here: https://github.com/creationix/nvm

 This project is a simple React webapp using ES6 that is a great place to mess around and learn.
-I tried stick to the best practices as I possibly could, but I'm not perfect so I apologies if I missed anything.
+I stuck to best practices as much as I possibly could, but I'm not perfect so I apologies if I missed anything.

 ### Installing